“Anybody who isn’t wearing two million sunblock is going to have a real bad day.”

 ……Sarah Connor, Terminator 2

 This R2D2-looking thing is a re-entry vehicle (RV) for a Titan II ICBM.
 It carried a single Mark-53 nine megaton nuclear warhead.
-That’s over 400 times more powerful than either of the WW II atomic bombs dropped on Japan.
+That’s over 600 times more powerful than the Hiroshima bomb dropped at the end of World War II.
 The Titan II would have carried this payload over 6,000 miles in roughly 30 minutes after a launch sequence that lasted 58 seconds.
 This RV is on display at the Titan Missile Museum in Green Valley, AZ.
 It is the only museum of its kind, safeguarding and preserving a piece of Cold War history – a complete Titan ICBM launch facility.
 If you get up to South Dakota, you can check out the Minuteman Missile National Historic Site near Wall, SD.

 I admit it.
 I’m a Cold War junkie.
 I grew up in the days when we did “duck and cover” drills in school.
 I remember the Cuban Missile Crisis.
 Most of my 20 years in the Marine Corps were spent as a cold warrior.
 Now I’m a road warrior, but I’m still fascinated by the whole Commie/nuke/Dr Strangelove thing.
 Looking back on it now, a lot of the stuff was ludicrous (nuclear land mines, anybody?), but it was deadly serious back in the day.

-So when we came to Tucson for the winter and discovered the Titan Missile Museum, it was high on the bucket list.
-I went there not knowing what we might find.
+When we came to Tucson for the winter several years back and discovered the Titan Missile Museum, it was high on the bucket list.
+I went there not knowing what I might find.
 Some of these military museums are little more than roadside attractions with a bunch of junk laying out on tables.
 Happily that is not the case here.

-These blast doors are found throughout the facility to seal off and compartment different areas.
-They weigh 6,000 pounds and are opened/closed manually.
-Even after hanging there for 50 years, they can be moved with one hand.
+There are four of these blast doors in the blast lock area at the bottom of the access steps.
+They work in pairs like an air lock.
+One pair seals off the crew from the outside world.
+The other pair seals off the silo area from the crew area.
+Each door weighs 6,000 pounds and is opened/closed manually.
+They are perfectly mounted and balanced on simple pin hinges.
+Even after hanging there for over 50 years, they can be moved with one hand.
 The design and construction of these launch facilities is unbelievable.
 In addition to the obvious workmanship and attention to detail, everything is redundant and backed up.
 Nothing was left to chance.
 When all sealed up, the facility could survive just about anything except a direct hit by a nuke.

 The entire facility and tours are very informative.
 Some of the revelations are downright jaw-dropping.
 For instance, assuming they survived, what did the four person crew do after the launch?
 They had a 30 day supply of food and water but only two weeks of air in their sealed underground bunker.
 The hard reality was that there was no plan.
 They were on their own.
 It was assumed that the crew commander at some point would begin to probe outside the facility.
 Now there’s something to look forward to.
 If the main access route was untenable, there was an emergency escape tunnel that would take them outside.
 At least, that was the theory.